leanprover-community/witt-vectors/index.md

 ### Installing Lean

 The code is written and tested with the community fork of Lean 3, version 3.20.0.
-To install it, please see: https://leanprover-community.github.io/get_started.html
+To install it, please see <https://leanprover-community.github.io/get_started.html>.

 We STRONGLY recommend following these directions, which will install elan, the Lean version manager, which will choose the correct version of Lean automatically.